arnor-sigurdsson/EIR/docs/api/sequence_models.rst

     partial_rotary_factor (`float`, *optional*, defaults to 0.5):
         Percentage of the query and keys which will have rotary embedding. qk_layernorm (`bool`, *optional*, defaults to `False`):
-        Whether or not to normalize the Queries and Keys after projecting the hidden states bos_token_id (`int`, *optional*, defaults to 1):
+        Whether or not to normalize the Queries and Keys after projecting the hidden states. bos_token_id (`int`, *optional*, defaults to 1):
         Denotes beginning of sequences token id.
     eos_token_id (`int`, *optional*, defaults to 2):